OnroerendErfgoed/atramhasis/docs/source/development.rst

 Turtle files that can be used by the LDF server.
 It's also possible to configre Atramhasis with a link to the rdf2hdt command (requires a separate installation).
-In this case, everytime the conceptschemes are dumped to RDF, the dump files are also written in HDT format.
+In this case, everytime the conceptschemes are dumped to RDF, the dump files are also written in :term:`HDT` format.

 General installation
 ====================